silentgameplays/Simple-Arch-Linux-Setup/README.md

 * Download image here via torrent or direct link:https://www.archlinux.org/download/
 * Use Rufus http://rufus.ie/ and select GPT and ISO mode for the image
+# (Optional) by default all current Arch installation mediums have a guided installer:
+* python -m archinstall guided
+# Alternative
+* archinstall

 # 1.Creating partitions using cfdisk: